faithg3/ComputerVisionProjects/README.md

 $ git clone https://github.com/faithg3/ComputerVisionProjects.git
 ~~~
 ## PrimitivePaintApplication
-This application is a very primitive version of Paint installed on Windows machines.
+This program is a very primitive version of Paint installed on Windows machines.

 ### Features
 Left-click to toggle through features.
 Right-click to use the selected tool.